NativeSatoshi/CoopaAssistant/README.md

 ---

 ## ⚠️ Private Beta & Whitelist Access
-To ensure system stability and maximum security during our **Mainnet launch**, CoopaASI currently operates in a **Closed Beta** phase.
+To ensure system stability and maximum security during our **Mainnet launch**, CoopaAssistant currently operates in a **Closed Beta** phase.

 * **Public Access:** Anyone can view the landing page and connect their wallet for identity verification.
 * **Write Access (File Uploads):** Currently restricted to **whitelisted wallet addresses**.